Video shows group trying to stop suspected XL bully during attack

 Ms de Cordova wrote on X: “My thoughts and prayers are with the victims injured in the attack, and for their full recovery.

-“I am in contact with the police and their enquiries are ongoing.
+“I am in contact with the police and their inquiries are ongoing.

 “New laws have come into force that make it illegal to own an American XL Bully dog without an exemption certificate.